 In a few months, Dolly Dawn won a permanent place in the hearts of George and Lydia Hall.
 Childless, the couple became devoted to their "girl."
 Dolly began calling George "Popsy" and wouldn't make a move without him.
 Lydia picked out her clothes, made her cast off some unnecessary poundage, and devised a new coiffure.
 Dolly was an immediate success.
 Fan mail poured in.
 Business, always plentiful at the Taft, a virtual George Hall stronghold (he played there eight consecutive years), increased.
 Hall wanted to make sure his newest prodigy wouldn't leave him.
-This unhappy experience had occurred too happy experience had occurred too often.
+This unhappy experience had occurred too happy experience had occurred too support.
+When George Hall was discharged When George Hall was discharged from the hospital, his spirits were brighter and his plans promising.
+They evolved around Dolly.
+The name "George Hall and his Orchestra" might never light a ballroom marquee again, or spin dizzily across a phonograph record's face, but "Dolly Dawn and Her Dawn Patrol Boys" would carry on.
+"I developed the idea slowly," George told me.
+"I taught her all I knew about conducting.
+She was a knew about conducting.
+She was a good pupil.
+And five years of voice study helped considerably.
+Dolly reads music and can play piano.
+In a few months she was able to take a test and get a card from our local musicians' union, 802."
+This local will not give a leader a card unless the person is able to play an instrument.

-Because Dolly was fifteen at the time she joined the band, and the laws of New York State prohibit a minor of New York State promote a minor signing a business contract, it was decided that George become Dolly's legal guardian.
+Because Dolly was fifteen at the time she joined the band, and the laws of New York State prohibit a minor signing a business contract, it was decided that George become Dolly's legal guardian.
 This was acceptable to Dolly's parents.
 Dolly became the bandleader's adopted daughter.
-Nevertheless, Dolly is still very attached to her real parents, visits them regularly and contributes to their regularly, and contributes to their regularly, and contributes to their support.
+Nevertheless, Dolly is still very attached to her real parents, visits them regularly, and contributes to their